 You will be encouraged to get up and walk right after vein surgery, as well as go about your normal routine.
 You will need to wear compression garments, and it is advised that heavy lifting and strenuous exercise be avoided for approximately three days after the procedure.

-If you would like to know more about vein phlebectomy and if you are a good candidate, please call us at St. Louis Laser Veins Center.
+If you would like to know more about vein phlebectomy and if you are a good candidate for vein surgery, please call us at St. Louis Laser Veins Center.